 The primary purpose of the AIC group is to coordinate the integration of interferometer systems into coherent wholes, which can then be studied to optimize trade-offs in future detectors.
-The following sections are organized in terms of the progress of detector technologies presented in the roadmap (section 2), followed by a sections on Newtonian noise mitigation and interferometer sensing and modeling, both of which describe R&D that is relevant to all of the anticipated detectors, such as Voyager and third generation observatories.
+This includes studying broader configurations of detectors, length, angular, and higher order wavefront sensing schemes and how they impact the interferometer as whole.
+The following sections are organized in terms of the progress of detector technologies presented in the roadmap (section 2), followed by a sections on Newtonian noise mitigation and interferometer sensing and modeling, both of which describe R&D that is relevant to the configurations of the anticipated detector upgrades to LIGO.
+This R&D typically has strong overlaps with longer term design ideas such as Voyager and third generation observatories.

-3.1 A +
+Op-3.1 A+